 ACU has acquired a magnificent example of Matteo di Giovanni di Bartolo’s work which will be displayed in the new Mercy Building on the Brisbane campus.
 ‘Madonna with child and St. John the Baptist’ was painted c.
 1490 in oil, tempera and gold on softwood, depicting Mary and Jesus in portrait form, interacting with St. John the Baptist who is offering the infant a small golden crosier.

-Artist: Matteo di Giovanni di Bartolo
+Matteo di Giovanni

-Medium and Materials: Oil and tempera and gold on softwood
+oil and tempera on softwood

 The ‘Madonna with child and St. John the Baptist’ was painted by Italian renaissance artist Matteo di Giovanni di Bartolo.
 He lived and worked in Sienna from c.
 1430 – 1495 and is best known for altarpieces and religious scenes, including his Massacre of the Innocents from 1482.
 He painted many depictions of the Madonna and child with a notable realism and beauty.